eostermueller/load-test-in-a-box/README.md

-Re-live datacenter performance firefights on your own desktop.
-An uber jar (zip actually) that installs in <5 minutes.
-What’s the problem?
-What’s the cause?
-The fix?
-Click click click.
-Done.
-The Performance Analysis Workbench (PAwb) is a load-test-in-a-box that aims to educate all Java developers on software performance.
+The Performance Analysis Workbench (PAwb) is a load-test-in-a-box that (gulp) aims to educate all Java developers on software performance.
+You can re-live datacenter performance firefights on your own desktop.
+It is packaged as an uber jar (zip actually).
+The download takes forever, but it installs in less than a minute.

 # Performance Analysis Workbench Intro